diagrid-labs/dapr-workflow-demos/README.md

     XX -->|No| BBB --> F --> |"OrderResult(Processed:false)"| Z
 ```

-The `CheckInventoryActivity` and `UpdateInventoryActivity` classes use Dapr's state management building block to store the inventory in a Redis state store.
+The `CheckInventoryActivity` and `UpdateInventoryActivity` classes use Dapr's state management building block to manage the inventory in a Redis state store.

 Next to the workflow, this application has an `InventoryController` with the following endpoints: